Kuopio Tourist Service (Kuopio Info)

 Kuopio is famous for a multitude of events and known as both a lively sports centre and a city of rich cultural life.
 Every summer in June the Kuopio Dance Festival (Kuopio Tanssii ja Soi) takes place in Kuopio.
 The festival is a significant international dance festival presenting a wide spectrum of dance art from different cultural backgrounds, as well as modern trends and traditional dance theatre.
 Students get a discount on tickets.

 Every year Kuopio also hosts many other national and international events and festivities.
-Among them are the rock festival Kuopio RockCock, Kuopio International Wine Festivals, Ice Marathon on Lake Kallavesi, different food festivals and many more.
+Among them are the rock festival Kuopio RockCock, Kuopio International Wine Festival, Ice Marathon on Lake Kallavesi, different food festivals and many more.
 There are also several sport events (ice hockey matches, football in the Keskuskenttä and Väinölänniemi and Finnish baseball in the Puijo Stadium).

 Anti, International Contemporary Art Festival held in Kuopio every autumn, free entrance to festival events